 Trained in the StAGES model of human development, Melissa also holds graduate certificates in Women’s Integral Leadership and Advanced Women’s Integral Leadership programs from Saybrook Graduate School and has a bachelor’s degree in visual communications from Western Washington University.

 Expertise in communications and operations – Since 2008 Melissa has been consulting and collaborating with purpose-driven organizations and advising established and emerging leaders throughout the U.S.

 Previously she was vice president at one of the top ten public relations firms in the U.S. and the creative services product manager for a leading global asset management company.

 Her career began with 15 years in the health education field as a key contributor in a successful startup that became a developer and publisher of national model health education programs with sales exceeding $50 million annually.
 Her positions included chief operating officer, director of product development, graphic designer and trainer.

 The Seattle International District Rotary Club awarded Melissa a Community Service Award and she received the IRIS Award from the New Jersey Chapter of the International Association of Business Communicators.

 Committed to community – Melissa is a board member for the Giraffe Heroes Project, an international nonprofit that advocates for people who “stick their necks out for the common good.”
 She has been a contributor to and student of Equity Matters, a diversity and cultural competency training and consulting firm, and a volunteer “Big Sister” in the Big Brothers Big Sisters Program for 12 years.
 She is also a long-standing member of the West Seattle Running Club.

-Melissajoy Strategies acknowledges that it operates on the unceded ancestral land of the first people of Seattle, the Duwamish people, and honors and is grateful for the land and the Duwamish Tribe.
-Supporter of Real Rent Duwamish.
+Melissajoy Strategies is based and operates on the unceded ancestral land of the first people of Seattle, the Duwamish, and is a monthly supporter of Real Rent Duwamish.